Obtaining a Motorcycle License (Endorsement)

 If you are moving to Maine from another state and already have your motorcycle license/endorsement, you must transfer your credentials into a Maine license within 30 days of becoming a resident, per Maine law.
 (Please note: The only state from which we do not accept a motorcycle license waiver is the State of Alabama.)

-Per Maine law, you must successfully complete a hands-on rider education program to earn your motorcycle permit and pursue your license.
+Per Maine law, you must successfully complete a hands-on rider education program.
 The motorcycle licensing process requires the same provisions as other motor vehicle licenses, such as a vision test.
 If you are less than 18 years of age, but at least 16 years of age, you must complete a basic driver education course before enrolling in a motorcycle safety course.

 Depending on what you plan to ride, you may not need a motorcycle endorsement on your license.
 Check out this listing of vehicles to see if an endorsement is required for the vehicle you plan to operate.